srikavin/Quest-for-Success/README.md

 ## Gameplay

 *The Quest for Success* was designed from the ground up to be an intuitive and fun experience.
+It features multiple puzzles and takes the player on a journey from the perspective of an FBLA member.

 ## Topic Correlation